Literary Review

 Literary Review is a British literary magazine founded in 1979 by Anne Smith, then head of the Department of English at the University of Edinburgh.
 Its offices are on Lexington Street in Soho.
 The magazine was edited for fourteen years by veteran journalist Auberon Waugh.
 The current editor is Nancy Sladek.

 The magazine reviews a wide range of published books, including fiction, history, politics, biography and travel, and additionally prints new fiction.
-It is also known for the annual Bad Sex in Fiction Award that it has run since 1993.
+It is also known for the annual Bad Sex in Fiction Award that ran from 1993 to 2019.

 Bad Sex in Fiction Award

 Each year since 1993, Literary Review has presented the annual Bad Sex in Fiction Award to the author it deems to have produced the worst description of a sex scene in a novel.
 The award is symbolically presented in the form of what has been described as a "semi-abstract trophy representing sex in the 1950s", depicting a naked woman draped over an open book.
 The award was established by Rhoda Koenig, a literary critic, and Auberon Waugh, then the magazine's editor.

 The aim of the award is "to draw attention to the crude, tasteless, often perfunctory use of redundant passages of sexual description in the modern novel, and to discourage it".
 The enduring relevance of this rationale has been questioned, based on concerns about censorious public shaming (including online) of authors of serious literary fiction.